Cataracts and Cataract Surgery

 There are no medications, eye drops, exercises or glasses that will remove the effect of cataracts on vision once they have formed.
 Surgical removal of the cataract is indicated when the visual impairment due to cataracts impacts the patient’s quality life.

 The goal of cataract surgery is to replace the cloudy lens with a permanent, transparent, intraocular lens, made of a specialized plastic.
-This new lens is placed in the exact anatomic location where the natural lens once was.
+Your cataract surgeon places the new lens in the exact anatomic location where the natural lens once was.
 Any power lens can be implanted into the eye, resulting in a decreased dependence on glasses after cataract surgery.
 After the cataract is removed, it cannot return.

 Cataract Surgery Quick Facts